 6. Use the whole jalapeño

 This version is fun because it uses the whole jalapeño instead of a half or quarter.
-Leave the stem on and it makes a cute handle for the appetizer.
+Use a large jalapeño for even more spice.
+You can even leave the stem on and it makes a cute handle for the appetizer!
 Get the recipe here.

 7. Smoked Armadillo Eggs

 Smoking your armadillo eggs is a no-brainer (even if you need to build your own smoker to do it).
 Use hickory, pecan or apple wood to get a smokey-sweet flavor that balances the spice of the jalapeño perfectly.
+With only 15 minutes of prep time, this recipe is hard to beat!
 Get the recipe here.